akimdi/awesome-hacking-lists/hackwith.md

 - [DECAF](https://github.com/sycurelab/DECAF) - DECAF(short for Dynamic Executable Code Analysis Framework) is a binary analysis platform based on QEMU.
 This is also the home of the DroidScope dynamic Android malware analysis platform.
 DroidScope is now an extension to DECAF.
 - [fi6s](https://github.com/sfan5/fi6s) - IPv6 network scanner designed to be fast
 - [igoat](https://github.com/OWASP/igoat) - OWASP iGoat - A Learning Tool for iOS App Pentesting and Security by Swaroop Yermalkar
-- [SpecuCheck](https://github.com/ionescu007/SpecuCheck) - SpecuCheck is a Windows utility for checking the state of the software mitigations against CVE-2017-5754 (Meltdown) and hardware mitigations against CVE-2017-5715 (Spectre)
+- [SpecuCheck](https://github.com/ionescu007/SpecuCheck) - SpecuCheck is a Windows utility for checking the state of the software mitigations and hardware against  CVE-2017-5754 (Meltdown), CVE-2017-5715 (Spectre v2), CVE-2018-3260 (Foreshadow), and CVE-2018-3639 (Spectre v4)
 - [android-afl](https://github.com/ele7enxxh/android-afl) - Fuzzing Android program with american fuzzy lop (AFL)
 - [tsh](https://github.com/orangetw/tsh) - Tiny SHell is an open-source UNIX backdoor.
 - [krackattacks-scripts](https://github.com/vanhoefm/krackattacks-scripts) -